The Dome at America's Center: UFL championship games

-On March 14, 2024, the UFL announced that The Dome at America’s Center would host the 2024 UFL Championship Game.
+On March 14, 2024, the UFL announced that The Dome at America’s Center would host the 2024 UFL championship game.
 UFL President and CEO Russ Brandon stated "Selecting the championship game location is more than just the stadium, but the community and the fanbase that surrounds it.
 This is why we are proud to bring our Championship to St. Louis – a city that has loved and embraced spring football from the start.”
 St. Louis Mayor Tishaura O. Jones released a statement saying "St. Louisans are excited to welcome the UFL championship game and tens of thousands of enthusiastic fans to our city, Soon, UFL fans from across the country will learn: Kaw is the law."
 The Birmingham Stallions defeated the San Antonio Brahmas 25–0 in front of 27,396 fans.

 On April 13, 2025, it was announced that the Dome would host the 2025 UFL Championship Game.
-The game was between the DC Defenders and the Michigan Panthers.
+The game was between the DC Defenders and the Michigan Panthers, which the Defenders won 58–34.